-Challenge number Detail of challenge 1 All students have been affected by school closures and the need for online learning.
-From speaking with our teachers, students and parents it is evident that our pupil premium students have been impacted to a greater extent.
-These findings have also been reported nationally.
-Therefore, knowledge gaps have resulted, and these are more prevalent in our PP students due to lower levels of on-line engagement and parental support.
+Challenge number Detail of challenge 1 There are still legacy issues surrounding national lockdowns and on-line learning.
+All students have been affected in some way by past school closures and the need for remote learning.
+Therefore, knowledge and skills gaps have resulted, and these are more prevalent in our PP students due to lower levels of on-line engagement and parental support.

 2 Assessments of KS3 data reveal that disadvantaged pupils commonly have lower levels of engagement in the classroom and often struggle to focus.
 This impacts their progress and can lead to behaviour issues.
 3 We want all our students to feel like they Belong at The Skipton Academy.
 As part of our relentless focus on our core values of Belong, Challenge, Inspire, we must ensure that no student feels disadvantaged due to lack of financial support from home.
 It is therefore vital that all students, regardless of background, have access to the same support and resources that enable them to access learning.
 This includes access to extra-curricular activities.
-4 Attendance data indicates that our disadvantaged student's attendance was 4.5% lower, in 2020/21, than non-disadvantaged.
-This is also reflected in the persistent absence figures where disadvantaged students account for approximately 40% of PA students and only 30% of the school population.
+4 Attendance data indicates that our disadvantaged student's attendance was % lower, in 2021/22 (90.6%), than non-disadvantaged (92.7%).
+This is also reflected in the persistent absence figures where disadvantaged students account for approximately 43% of all PA students.
 Poor attendance causes issues in academic progress as well as social development.
 This also has implications on safeguarding in some instances.
 There is also a higher proportion of disadvantaged students who are late to school compared to non-disadvantaged students.
-5 Over the years 2017 to 2020 suspensions of disadvantaged students accounted for over 50% of all suspensions.
-In the academic year 19/20 suspensions of PP students were 76% of all suspensions.
-This is significantly higher than the 30% representation of PP students in the school.
+5 Over the year 2020/21 total suspensions of PP students accounted for over 47% of all suspensions.
+This is significantly higher than the 32% representation of PP students in the school.
 Many of these were repeat or multiple suspensions.